Frequently Asked Questions about the Equine-Assisted Mental Health Practitioner Certificate Program

 Because of its length, the program fully meets the educational requirements for national board certification by the Certification Board for Equine Interaction Professionals (CBEIP), and you can apply supervised client hours gained in the program toward the other areas of eligibility for board certification.

 The certificate program is also aligned with the Animal-Assisted Therapy in Counseling Competencies provided by the American Counseling Association.

-11. What are the practical components of the program?
+11. What are the practical, hands-on components of the program?

 Students complete practical components both in their own communities (such as short projects and supervised client work) and in residential workshops in Colorado (three 4-day workshops throughout the program).

 12. Why is the program part of an academic institution?

 University of Denver is an accredited, premier educational institution known for its high-quality academic programs and professional development offerings.
 By being a post-master's certificate student at the Institute for Human-Animal Connection, you become part of a community of professionals in the human-animal interaction area of work.

 Receiving your training in how to include equine interactions in psychotherapy through an academic institution helps lend credibility to your work and helps professionalize the area of work overall.